GRAND FALLS-WINDSOR, NL

 College of the North Atlantic’s (CNA) instructor in the Business Management (Human Resource Management) program at Grand Falls-Windsor campus is quick to deflect the spotlight from herself when it comes to her achievements over a 17-year teaching career, which is why she was humbled when learning she had received an award for teaching excellence.

 Dwyer was recently notified that the Accreditation Council for Business Schools & Programs (ACBSP) had selected her as the recipient of the 2018 Teaching Excellence Award for Region 1 associate degree (two-year diploma programs) member institutions.
 The region includes the northeast area of North America (New England states, Puerto Rico, Rhode Island, Quebec and Atlantic Canada).
+She is the first from CNA to receive this distinction.

 “I was pretty excited, I have to say.
 It feels good to be recognized, though I don’t like to be recognized publicly necessarily.
 There is always room for improvement, of course.
 I love what I do, and I do it because I get a lot of job satisfaction from the students.
 Seeing the students succeed is what really motivates me.”